bizhishui/bizhishui.github.io/_posts/2017-02-01-Extract-data-from-figures.md

 ---

+### WebPlotDigitizer
+[WebPlotDigitizer](https://automeris.io/WebPlotDigitizer/)  was developed to be an easy to use, free of charge and opensource program that can work with a variety of plot types and images.
+This program is developed using HTML5 which allows it to run within a web browser and requires no installation on to the user's hard drive.

 ### DataThief
 [DataThief III](http://datathief.org/) is writen in Java.
 This means, that apart from the "excutable" called `Datathief.jar`, one will has to have the Java Virtual Machine.
 To use it, the basic steps are: